GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 400|ueiDUNS | Unique Entity Identifier (duns) is invalid |	(**Planned to be deprecate by October 2020**) Invalid UEI DUNS provided |	Get
 400|ueiDUNS| ueiDUNS Should Contain Only Numeric Value||Get 400|ueiDUNS|ueiDUNS Can Only be 9 Digits||Get
-400|active | Should only be True or False
+400|active | active Should only be True or False

 ## FAQ *